ByteHouse: ByteDance's Cloud-Native Data Warehouse for Real-Time Multimodal Data Analytics: Performance Study

 We evaluate the performance of \dc on a dedicated \sysname cluster used for large-scale advertising analytics, including user conversion analysis across ad impressions, clicks, and exposure events.
 The cluster consists of 180 compute nodes, each equipped with 60 CPU cores (AMD EPYC 9Y24 96-Core Processor, 3.69 GHz), 256 GB of memory, and a 2.5 TB SSD. \dc is deployed with one Cache Coordinator and 47 Cache Nodes, where each node provides 2.25 TB of local SSD cache.
 The evaluated workload comprises the top $1000$ historical queries with the largest data scan volumes.
 Each query completes within 5–7 s when served from cache, while full execution without caching typically takes around one minute.
 To isolate the effect of distributed caching, we evaluate \dc and the single-node cache baselines in a fully isolated environment and enable only one caching mode per run to avoid cross-interference.

 Figure~\ref{fig:exp_cross} reports end-to-end query latency percentiles (P50–P99) across four mutually exclusive settings: no cache, a single-node cache with a 100\% hit ratio, the same single-node cache with a 50\% hit ratio, and \dc.
 The cache hit ratio is controlled by adjusting the available cache capacity.
 Across all configurations, caching substantially reduces query latency.
 Compared with the single-node cache at a 50\% hit ratio, \dc reduces latency across all percentiles, with improvements of about 25\% at P50, 18\% at P90, and 22\% at P99.
 While \dc exhibits marginally higher latency than the idealized single-node cache with a perfect (100\%) hit ratio, it consistently achieves lower latency than the single-node cache at a 50\% hit ratio.
 This advantage is particularly meaningful in production environments, where maintaining perfect cache locality on a single node is rarely achievable.
-Overall, \dc delivers near-local cache performance while offering stronger consistency, scalability, and robustness under realistic cache conditions.